mautic/mautic/README.md

 [blank_mjml.zip](https://github.com/mautic/plugin-grapesjs-builder/files/4757520/blank_mjml.zip)

+There are [three new email templates](https://github.com/mautic/mautic/pulls?q=is%3Apr+is%3Aopen+mjml) that will ship with Mautic 3.3 and we will soon have some landing page templates as well.

 ## Existing Templates

 **If you want to use any of your existing themes with the new builder, add the following to your theme's configuration file:**